About SoftBank Vision Fund

 - Top Co-investors of SoftBank Vision Fund: 607 investors entered a company along with SoftBank Vision Fund.
 These include investors like Temasek (9 companies).

-- Invested after SoftBank Vision Fund: A total of 731 investors have invested in SoftBank Vision Fund's portfolio after their investments.
-Top Investors include SoftBank Group (12 companies), Fidelity Investments (11 companies) and T. Rowe Price (10 companies).
+- Invested after SoftBank Vision Fund: A total of 734 investors have invested in SoftBank Vision Fund's portfolio after their investments.
+Top Investors include SoftBank Group (12 companies), T. Rowe Price (11 companies) and Fidelity Investments (11 companies).

 Recent News related to SoftBank Vision Fund